wittend/rm3100-runMag/README.md

 $ ./simplei2c

-and you should see the results!
+and now you should see the results!

 Example: